-Sinclair McCracken, M.D., of Newport News, Va., told AAFP News that her office also is now 100% virtual, using the HIPAA-compliant platform Doxy.me, which they chose to use the same week they stopped in-person visits.
+Sinclair McCracken, M.D., of Newport News, Va., told AAFP News that her office also is now 100% virtual, using the HIPPA-compliant platform Doxy.me, which they chose to use the same week they stopped in-person visits.

 "It allows video to be seen while documenting in the EMR," she said.
-"We use Nextgen and have our staff using HIPAA-compliant laptops from home and office cellphones to call patients to instruct them how to do it."
+"We use Nextgen and have our staff using HIPPA-compliant laptops from home and office cellphones to call patients to instruct them how to do it."